 The mode of payment may be through PayPal.
 What they do is use your email address and password to see if they can successfully hack into your bank account.
 In case they succeed, they take all your money.

 With all the information I have given in this article, you should be more than sure that paid4clout is nothing but a scam.
 Once they get what they want and many people have now realized that they are a scam, they pull down the website and create another one with a different domain name.
 It’s an unending cycle.

 As I always say, money doesn’t come easy and you have to work for it.
-Scam sites such as paid4clout take advantage of people in the name of assisting them earn an income.
-Before you fall victim for their trap, make sure you carry out your own due diligence.
+Scam sites such as paid4clout take advantage of people in the name of assisting them to earn an income.
+Before you fall victim to their trap, make sure you carry out your due diligence.
 Avoid scams at all costs and focus on legitimate ways of making money.